Sitting suspended for Divisions in the House.

 My hon.
 Friend the Member for Hornsey and Wood Green (Catherine West) talked about the vote in the House of Representatives in Washington to block the supply of munitions for the war in Yemen, which is an important point.
 She also said that there were question marks over the accuracy of the targeting of some of the weapons—some of which may well have been supplied by the United Kingdom—used against schools, hospitals and innocent civilians in Yemen.
 That is an issue that we have discussed on many occasions.

 The right hon.
 Member for New Forest East (Dr Lewis) mentioned Robin Cook’s ethical dimension to his foreign policy, something that we are all trying to build on.
-Certainly, we on the Opposition Benches hope to build on that in preparation for being in Government after the next general election is held, whenever that may be.
+Certainly, we on the Opposition Benches hope to build on that in preparation for being in government after the next general election is held, whenever that may be.
 However, the right hon.
 Gentleman rightly said—as every right hon. and hon.
 Member has said this afternoon—that we should never be silent in criticising regimes, even when the relationship is vital to our national strategic interests.
 One cannot disagree with him.
 He said that there is no morally perfect solution, and I certainly support that view.

 As I have said and according to the former Minister, the right hon.
 Member for North East Bedfordshire (Alistair Burt), Saudi Arabia is a Foreign and Commonwealth Office human rights priority country.
 FCO officials have consistently stated that they regularly discuss human rights with the Saudi Government.
 We have also heard that Saudi Arabia is to host the next G20 summit next year.
-Agnès Callamard, the UN special rapporteur on extrajudicial, summary or arbitrary executions, has urged the G20 countries to reconsider holding that G20 meeting in Saudi Arabia in light of the death of journalist Jamal Khashoggi.
+Agnès Callamard, the UN special rapporteur on extrajudicial, summary or arbitrary executions, has urged the G20 countries to reconsider holding that G20 meeting in Saudi Arabia in the light of the death of journalist Jamal Khashoggi.

 As has been referenced in some of this afternoon’s contributions, the Saudi authorities set up the specialised criminal court system in 2008, ostensibly to prosecute terrorism-related cases.
 In 2014, the Saudi Government issued a new penal law for crimes of terrorism and finance, which broadened the authority of the SCC to prosecute anyone who